Adley Rutschman: 2025

 Rutschman's 2025 campaign was limited to 90 games due to a pair of oblique strains that sent him to the injured list (IL) for the first two times in his MLB career.
 He batted .227 with nine doubles, one triple, eight home runs, 20 RBI and a .691 OPS in 68 games before a left oblique strain sidelined him on 21 June.
 He hit .340 (17-for-50) with two doubles, three homers, five RBIs and a .964 OPS during a 13-game stretch in the three weeks just prior to the injury.
 He was placed on the IL again due to a right oblique strain on 21 August.
 He hit .227 with seven doubles, one homer, nine RBI and a .657 OPS in 17 matches between both IL stints.
 He finished the season batting .220 with a .673 OPS.

+2026

+On April 30, 2026, Rutschman hit a grand slam off of Steven Okert of the Houston Astros, helping fuel the Orioles to a 10–3 victory.
+He was placed on the 7–day concussion IL on June 18, after being struck in the head by an errant throw from Seattle Mariners shortstop Colt Emerson.
+In July, Rutschman was elected to his third All-Star game.
+On July 20, Rutschman was placed on the injured list with left wrist inflammation, his third trip to the injured list in 2026.

+Boston Red Sox (2026–present)

+On August 3, 2026, the Orioles traded Rutschman, Jake Rogers, and cash considerations to the Boston Red Sox in exchange for Enddy Azócar, Anthony Eyanson, Carlos Narváez, Kyson Witherspoon, and Harold Rivas.
+On August 11, Rutschman was activated from the injured list for his team debut.

 Personal life

 His grandfather, Ad Rutschman, was a football and baseball coach at Linfield College and is a member of the National Football Foundation College Hall of Fame.

 Rutschman's nickname "Rooster" came from his inspiration to grow a mustache like the fictional character Lt.
 Bradley "Rooster" Bradshaw from the film Top Gun: Maverick.

-In an interview in 2020, Rutschman stated growing up, he was initially a fan of the New York Yankees citing that "fellow Oregon native" Scott Brosius, played for them.
-He later supported the St. Louis Cardinals for a little bit.
-He later became a fan of the Seattle Mariners citing them as the closest thing to a local team.
+In an interview in 2020, Rutschman stated that growing up, he was initially a fan of the New York Yankees, noting that "fellow Oregon native" Scott Brosius, played for them.
+He later supported the St. Louis Cardinals for a short time.
+He later became a fan of the Seattle Mariners, citing them as the closest thing to a local team.